iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 In the presence of integer variables, however, life is not so simple because the solving methods do not automatically calculate dual multipliers for us.

-To calculate a cut for a MIP,
+Calculating a cut for a MIP, however, requires more work.
-the usual way is to underapproximate it using an easier to calculate, convex program and then employ the cuts for this approximation.
+All the strategies that we will show today follow the same idea:
+Find a convex underapproximation for your value function and calculate cuts for it.
+These are also automatically cuts for the original problem.

-As you may imagine, there are several options on how to do that, all with their pros and cons.
+As you may imagine, there are several options to choose from, each with its pros and cons.
 In the following,
 let's take a look at three such methods with varying approximation quality, and corresponding computational cost.